25-Year-Old Running Back – Free Agent

 Trent Richardson Contract Information:

-Signed by the Ravens in April of 2016.
+Released by the Ravens in August of 2016.

 To instantly reveal our fantasy analysis of every player – including Trent Richardson – simply subscribe now.

 Age is determined on September 1st of each season.

 |Fantasy Points Per Game||Rushing Stats||Red Zone Runs||Receiving Stats||Red Zone Targets|